'Truly heartbreaking day': Fans take swing at A's decision to move to Vegas

 "As an @Athletics fan, today is a truly heartbreaking day," wrote @parsa_s.
 "The A’s were the final hope for Oakland to keep a sports tradition alive, and losing them is devastating for fans and the community."

 A’s will work with Nevada and Clark County on a public-private partnership to fund the stadium.
-Team president Dave Kaval said the A’s hope to break ground by next year and would hope to be move to their new home by 2027.
+Team president Dave Kaval said the A’s hope to break ground by next year and move into their new home by 2027.

+Bryan Johansen, with Last Dive Bar – an online shop selling Oakland gear - said he remembers going to games in the 80s with his dad.
+He plans to cheer the team on til the end.

+"This year we’re gonna party.
+We’re gonna party until the wheels fall off.
+And actually, they’re already off and we’re riding on rims as it is," said Johansen.